mahesh01Ghadei/WebAutomation/README.md

 ⦁	Browser actions (mouse, keyboard, etc.)

-Browser actions (mouse, keyboard, etc.)These examples serve as practical references for both beginners and experienced testers looking to deepen their Selenium skills.///
+Browser actions (mouse, keyboard, etc.)These examples serve as practical references for both beginners and experienced testers looking to deepen their Selenium skills